MRE-Code-Hub/MHKiT-MATLAB/docs/wave.rst

+.. _wave:

 Wave module
 ========================================

-The wave module contains submodules (resource, device, and graphics) that can be used to load data from standard formats, compute wave energy spectra and various metrics from the spectra, compute power performance metrics, and generate graphics.
+The :class:`~mhkit.wave` module contains a set of functions to calculate quantities of interest for wave energy converters (WEC).
+The wave module contains the following submodules:

+* :class:`~mhkit.wave.io`: Loads data from standard formats
+* :class:`~mhkit.wave.resource`: Computes resource metrics such as spectra and significant wave height
+* :class:`~mhkit.wave.performance`: Computes performance metrics such as capture length matrix and mean annual energy production
+* :class:`~mhkit.wave.graphics`: Generates graphics

 Data formats and IO
 --------------------